 Tip: Resist the temptation to turn off your heat as doing so could cause your pipes to burst from freezing.
 A common rule-of-thumb is to turn your heat down to about 12 ° Celsius but it's best to confirm with your insurer to see what they recommend.

-- If driving to your destination, let your auto insurer know about your plans to make sure you're fully covered wherever your travels take you (Did you know your auto insurance isn't valid in Mexico?).
+- If driving to your destination, let your auto insurer provider know about your plans to make sure you're fully covered wherever your travels take you.
+(Did you know your auto insurance isn't valid in Mexico?)
 Also, take your car into your mechanic to get a tune-up ensuring it's ready for the long trip ahead.

 Tip: When leaving, and then again when returning, check the border wait times so that, if you have options, you can pick the border crossing that's least busy.
 Border wait times are listed on the Canada Border Services Agency website.